mcooper7649/CSS-TINDOG/README.md

 8. Image of the phone take up 50% width on the right on desktop.
 9. On tablet and mobile we want to take up 100% the width.
 10. Embed Google Fonts: Ubuntu and Monsterrat

+Containers and Bootstrap Buttons

+1. Getbootstrap.com>Componenets>buttons
+2. Add a Dark and light button to Tindog site
+3. Left Button should be Dark Right button should be Opaque Outline aka light.
+4. Add fontawesome CDN then add APPLE and Android Icons to Buttons.